-From Margaret on November 16th, 2011 in Window Replacement
+From Margaret Everton on November 16, 2011 in Window Replacement

 If you’re considering replacing your windows, you know that you have many factors to consider.
 What type of windows.
 Which brand.
 How to get a window contractor.
 And you may be wondering if replacing a few at a time is cheaper than full window replacement.